icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Axial - Business models](https://archive.ph/BFsZ1) - 38 models for inspiration.

-- [The Network Monetization Map: Aligning Incentives with Revenue](https://medium.com/breadcrumb/the-network-monetization-map-aligning-incentives-with-revenue-b73c362d1ad5) - 6 models of monetization relying on network effect.
+- [The Network Monetization Map: Aligning Incentives with Revenue](https://web.archive.org/web/20201222120055/https://medium.com/breadcrumb/the-network-monetization-map-aligning-incentives-with-revenue-b73c362d1ad5) - 6 models of monetization relying on network effect.

-- [The 5 Pillars of PriceOps](https://priceops.org) - A manifesto inspired by the DevOps movement in which pricing is no longer ossified, but is practiced as a responsive iteration process, and implemented as a flexible property of the system.
+- [The 5 Pillars of PriceOps](https://web.archive.org/web/20260124084716/https://priceops.org/) - A manifesto inspired by the DevOps movement in which pricing is no longer ossified, but is practiced as a responsive iteration process, and implemented as a flexible property of the system.

 - [SaaS pricing explorer](https://saaspricingexplorer.hyperline.co) - A collection of 1000+ pricing pages for inspiration.

 ### Usage-based Pricing

 The dynamic scheme for elastic resources.

+- [Credyt](https://credyt.ai/?utm_source=awesome-billing&utm_medium=referral&utm_campaign=awesome-billing-oss-sponsorship) - Real-time monetization infrastructure for AI products: meter usage, charge from prepaid balances, and ship a branded customer portal without writing frontend.
+Commercial SaaS.

 - [Why I Love Usage-Based Pricing](https://www.rdegges.com/2020/the-only-type-of-api-services-ill-use/) - “The most important reason I like this pricing model is that it heavily incentivizes both the customer and the service provider to act in everyone's best interest.”
 Also details issues with other pricing models.